GenerEOS/Qtest/docs/api/contract.md

 # Contract

-The Contract object models an eosio contract.
+The Contract object models an Antelope contract.